 It comes in varying tips for any ears.
-The earbud nozzle is situated right inside without much any uncomfortable pressure.
-This means you can use them for long without feeling the pressure.
+The earbud nozzle is situated right inside without feeling uncomfortable.
+This means you can use them for long without feeling any pressure.

 Hence, you can effectively use them for listening, as well as monitoring of any instrument.

 - Ear tips have seals that make it difficult to